New User Tour

 prefix to Tails.
 The names of the exported waves will now start with “Tails_”.

 We want to create a single experiment file that contains all data.
 Also we want to create have datafolders according to the tree structure in this file.
 Therefore we select “create pxp file” and “create folder structure”.
+As last folder level we select “series”.
+This means that all sweeps and traces belonging to one series will be placed in one datafolder.
 (Since we have only one group and one series to be exported, we could do without the datafolders.
 But for this demonstration, we select this anyway.)

 We do not change the “path”, as this only important if we want to export a bunch of

 Clicking “OK” takes us to a file dialog to select location and filename for the new

 pxp file in IgorPro.
 (Versions older then 5 will not work.)
 In the Data Browwser you will see the datafolders